 Following the publication of the Modern Slavery Act, Hesco has introduced further due diligence on the supply chain as part of the approval process leading to preferred supplier status.
 We continue to consider where our business and supply chain is most at risk.

 Hesco’s in-house legal team and Supply Chain Manager have completed external training on the requirements of the Modern Slavery Act and we will provide further training as required for any other managers involved in the supply chain function to ensure they can evaluate the risks and recognise signs of modern slavery and human trafficking.

-Over the next year we intend to critically evaluate the policies we have put in place to prevent slavery and human trafficking taking place in its business and supply chain.
+Following a review of the effectiveness of the steps we have taken this year to ensure there is no slavery or human trafficking in our supply chains we intend to continue to critically evaluate the policies we have put in place to prevent slavery and human trafficking taking place in its business and supply chain.
 We will report and act on any reports or notifications from staff or external authorities, including prosecutions or criminal charges, and thus ensure no forms of compulsory labour and human trafficking take place in our business and supply chain.